 When you sign up for TikTok, you have a choice of account type.
-Should you create a personal account or a business account?
+Should you create a creator account or a business account?
 If you’re just using TikTok for fun, this answer is easy!
 But if you’re using TikTok to grow your business, the answer isn’t so obvious.
 I get this question a lot, and there are a few things to consider.
 Which one you choose really depends on your goals and what’s important to you in an account.

-There are two types of accounts on TikTok: Personal accounts and business accounts.
+There are two types of accounts on TikTok: Creator accounts and business accounts.
 Both have access to very different features and tools.
 Depending on what your goals are, you might find that one type of account works better for you than the other.

 Want to stay up to date on the latest TikTok trends?
 Need content ideas?